10 best apologetics books for teens: Tips for the ‘Open Generation’

 Drawing from years of facilitating conversations at The Veritas Forum with top academics, she wrote “Confronting Christianity” to tackle 12 hard questions head-on.

-This book equips believers and inviting skeptics to engage.
+This book equips believers and invites skeptics to engage.

 Norman Geisler attended a non-denominational evangelical church from age nine but resisted conversion until his late teens, finally committing to Christianity at age 18.